 We now present an application of this learning principle to the optimization of auction tuning parameters in the ad placement engine.
-Despite increasingly challenging engineering
+Despite increasingly challenging engineering difficulties, comparable optimization procedures can obviously be applied to larger numbers of tunable parameters.

 Figure 20: The uniform inner confidence interval reveals where the best guaranteed Y^{θ} is reached and where additional exploration is needed.